 Ben works closely with demographic researchers at ISRDI on a variety of its products, particularly with IPUMS microdata.
-He’s a Linux enthusiast and loves working in open source languages like Perl, Python, and Ruby.
+He’s a Linux enthusiast and loves working in open source languages, and lately that means lots and lots of Python.

-Outside of his work at MPC, Ben is an avid cyclist, golfer, and birdwatcher.
+Outside of his work at ISRDI, Ben is an avid cyclist, golfer, and birdwatcher.
 He is also the father to two lovely daughters.
 As of this writing, Ben has never been to outer space.

 (Ben has also been Spotlighted!)

 Willy Lee started web work while studying studio art at Carleton College.
 The web was something you could learn the entire body of knowledge in an afternoon at that time.
 Willy took this love of narrative and storytelling to the new medium and somehow stumbled upon a career.
 After a decade at the Minneapolis Institute of Arts doing all things web, Willy switched focus to application performance.
 As the IT Ops Manager at ISRDI, Willy and the team profile and monitor system performance and work with our programmers to find ways to deliver speed and reliability to our users.

 In their free time, Willy is a cycling advocate, election judge, outdoorsman, home chef, and enthusiastic diner.
 Willy’s always happy to talk about bikes, cats, food, cats, internet, cats, and internet optimization.

 After many years of schooling in Civil Engineering, Marcus surprised his family, friends, and himself by taking a software development position at a Boston-area startup.
 A couple of jobs and a trip back to Minnesota later, he landed at the fledgling MPC in 2002, where he happily remains to this day.